dubzzz/fast-check/documentation/Arbitraries.md

 // or "+4" (~10000x factor).
 On the opposite, if I wanted smaller arrays I could have used "-1" (~10x smaller)...
 // Note: Size could also have been set explicitely to "=" to say: "I want the size used by default no matter the
 // specified maxLength".
 If not defined, by default, the size is "=" except if there is a maxLength provided
-// and the global setting defaultSizeToMaxWhenMaxSpecified explicitely set to true (the default in v2).
-In such
+// and the global setting defaultSizeToMaxWhenMaxSpecified explicitely set to true.
+In such case it will
-// case it will automatically be defaulted to "max".
+// automatically be defaulted to "max".
 // Examples of generated values:
 // • [2013730136,353952753,1490777806,634915573,1978586276,205766418,1175483977,32404726,52946578,1069691063,626810743,719356509,1263272304,1824194201,1899370697,1015020872,1705828766,1764355915,1972277951,1015470108,2117817188,449185274,666877613,1210503432,1201056411,777517406,772222564,821394475,850614998,717040931,2031665271,1786858369,1041895508,1725564736,1214876488,1554660788,1241812368]
 // • [11,2147483643,1549284389]